aviskase/aviskase.github.io/content/articles/2025/2025-05-01-writeup-tryhackme-epoch/index.md

 ## Getting the flag

 Getting the flag proved to be more complicated; it wasn't present at usual places.
-I had to check room hint:
+I had to check the room hint:

 > The developer likes to store data in environment variables, can you find anything of interest there?

-Oops, that's _is_ a good place to check always!
-So, by changing payload to print environment variables I got the flag.
+Oops, right, good place to check!
+So, by changing the payload to print environment variables, I got the flag.

 ```
 ; printenv